 Do a Sprint Review and see if something of value is created.
 If something of value is created then it might be worth considering taking that work as a Product Increment

-First do a retrospective on why we had to cancel the Sprint and how it can be avoided in the future
+First do a Sprint retrospective on why we had to cancel the Sprint and how it can be avoided in the future

 Then plan the next Sprint

-Sprint Planning is extremely traumatic for the Scrum Team and should be attempted as an emergency response only.
+Sprint Cancellation is extremely traumatic for the Scrum Team and should be attempted as an emergency response only.
 Generally the Sprint lengths are so short that it hard to imagine a change in business priority so big that it warrants a cancellation.